-NANCY WATRUD HOIUM
+NANCY WATRUD HOIUM (1936 ~ 2022)

 Nancy Watrud Hoium was the 61st president of the International Chapter, P.E.O.
-Sisterhood, 2001-2003.
+Sisterhood, 2001-2003 and Past State President of Minnesota State Chapter 1980-1981.

 She was born in Duluth, Minnesota.
 She graduated from Worthington, MN High School, received an AA degree from Cottey College, and a BS and MS from the University of Minnesota in English Education.
 She taught English and journalism at the U of MN College of Education and Minneapolis area schools.